-If you had asked computer programmer Claudia Simcoe what she expected to come of her leaving San Francisco for the California coast to open a farm-to-table marketplace, “assembles a mismatched team to investigate a murder” would not have been her first guess.
+A lively, witty mystery set in a coastal northern California town that’s so real I can almost smell the ocean and hear the gulls.
+And as Daisy Bateman writes: “If you had asked Claudia what she expected to come of her opening an artisanal marketplace in a seaside town, “assembles a mismatched team to investigate a murder” would not have been her first guess.

 – Susan C. Shea, author of 'Love & Death in Burgundy'

 In this charming debut, Daisy Bateman offers a deliciously fresh and funny take on cozy mysteries.
 Readers will want to spend more time with the irrepressible Claudia Simcoe, not to mention the quirky vendors and customers of her artisanal (but occasionally murderous) market hall located on the atmospheric Sonoma coast.
 I know *I’m* already hungry for more Murder Goes to Market!

 – Juliet Blackwell, New York Times bestselling author of the Witchcraft Mysteries and the Haunted Home Renovation series

 This foodie cozy is not too sweet, and not too sharp, but juuuust right.
 The setting - a farm-to-fork marketplace and cottage by the sea in California - pulls us in on page one and the day-dream is complete when we meet Claudia Simcoe, who's a BFF waiting to happen.
 Of course, murder gets in the way but the plot is tight, the twists convincing, and the resolution nicely sprung.
 And did I say it's laugh-out-loud funny?
 Neatly up-ending some cozy conventions, Murder Goes to Market is a confident series debut, with just a whiff of what's on sale in book two.

 – Catriona McPherson, author of Mary Higgins Clark award finalist 'Strangers at the Gate'